freeradical13/freeradical13.github.io/index.md

 ##### Blood Cells

-Blood cells are creted in the bone marrow and may be red blood cells, white blood cells or platelets.
+Blood cells are secreted in the bone marrow from stem cells and may be red blood cells, white blood cells or platelets.

-[Red Blood Cells][] (or erythrocytes, or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> from lungs to tissues using [Hemoglobin][] which binds to Oxygen.
+[Red Blood Cells][] (or [erythrocytes][], or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> from lungs to tissues using [Hemoglobin][] which binds to Oxygen.

-[Platelets][] (or thrombocytes) lack a nucleus and help with forming blood clots in response to injury.
+[Platelets][] (or [thrombocytes][]) lack a nucleus and help with forming blood clots in response to injury.
+Thrombocytes also lack mitochondria and generate ATP through anaerobic respiration.

-[White Blood Cells][] (or leukocytes, or WBCs) have a nucleus and are the cells of the immune system.
+[White Blood Cells][] (or [leukocytes][], or WBCs) have a nucleus and are the cells of the immune system.

+In [Sickle-Cell Disease][], abnormal forms of hemoglobin distort the shape of red blood cells which increases the probability of lodging in arterioles, causing vessel blockage and incomplete O<sub>2</sub> and CO<sub>2</sub> exchange.

+A blood clot that blocks the flow of blood in a vessel is called a [thrombus][].

 ##### Blood Vessels

 [Blood vessels][] are either arteries, capillaries, or veins.
 The inner walls of blood vessels are lined with [Endothelial Cells][].

-[Arteries][] carry blood away from the heart.

-[Capillaries][] are small blood vessels that perform the exchange of chemicals blood and tissues.

-[Veins][] carry blood from the capillaries back to the heart.
+[Arteries][] carry blood away from the heart to organs.
+Within organs, arteries branch into smell vessels called [arterioles][].
+Arterioles pass blood to [capillaries][] which are very small, porous blood vessels that perform the exchange of gases and other chemicals between blood and cells.
+The ends of capillaries converge into venules which converge into [veins][] that carry blood back to the heart.

+A blood vessel contains a lumen surrounded by a single layer of endothelial cells.
+Blood pressure in vessels may be regulated by changing the diameter of vessels.
+[Vasoconstriction][] increases blood pressure by reducing the diameter by constricting muscle cells around the vessel.
+[Vasodilation][] decreases blood pressure by increasing the diameter by relaxing muscle cells around the vessel.

 #### Lymphatic System